Frequently Asked Questions

 Q: What is the difference between a High School Equivalency (HiSET or GED) and an Adult High School Diploma?

-A: The HiSET is a certificate that is earned by passing 5 standardized timed tests in writing skills (including an essay), math, science, social studies and language arts reading.
-An individual must pass all 5 sections of the test in order to earn the HiSET.
+A: A person earns a NH High School Equivalency Certificate by passing the HiSET exam.
+This includes passing 5 standardized, timed tests in writing skills (including an essay), math, science, social studies and language arts reading.
+An individual must pass all 5 sections of the test in order to successfully complete the HiSET.

 Q: Which is more difficult to complete - the HiSET or an adult high school diploma?